marksherriff/uvacs-advising/policies.md

 ## Prerequisite Policy

 The CS department enforces all course prerequisites listed in course descriptions.
-For example, if you take a course that requires CS 2100 with a C- or higher and you don’t meet that prereq, you may be able to enroll but you’ll be removed at the start of the semester.
+For example, if you take a course that requires CS 2100 with a C- or higher and you don't meet that prereq, you may be able to enroll but you'll be removed at the start of the semester.
 Obey the prerequisite rules!

 ## CS Elective Policy